deyran/mobile-maui-training/Layouts/StackLayout/StackLayout.md

 1. Orientation: Vertical or Horizontal
 2. Spacing: It is used to add spacing between the child views in a StackLayout.
 The default value is 0.
 3. Margin: It is used to add padding around StackLayout.
 The default value is 0
+4. Padding: It is used to add distance of child view from the border of StackLayout

 # Vertical